 - No balance transfer fees

 Certain credit card companies will run special promotions for new customers wherein they offer them a specific period with zero interest.
-If you’re going to use a credit card to consolidate your debt this is the deal you need to be on the look out for.
-This type of deal will save your hundreds if not thousands of dollars in interest and provide you with the motivation you need to aggressively pay down your debt within the time that the promotion is valid for.
+If you’re going to use a credit card to consolidate your debt this is the deal you need to be on the lookout for.

 Debt Management Program

 This option is great for those who need money management help as well as debt repayment help.
-You’ll work with a counsellor who will negotiate with your creditors, create a repayment plan for you and help you work out a budget.
+You’ll work with a counsellor who negotiates with your creditors, creates a repayment plan for you, and helps you work out a budget.

 With a debt management program, all your eligible debt is consolidated into one monthly payment.
 You’ll make this payment to the credit counsellor you’re working with who will then distribute it to your creditors.
 Most credit counsellors can negotiate a reduction, of up to 100%, in their client’s interest rate.
 In order to be able to enter a DMP, your creditors will have to agree to the terms that your credit counsellor offers them.
 Most consumers who enter DMPs to consolidate their debt are debt free within 3-5 years.